 - Ministry to members and their families

-Church members covenant to love and support the church by:
+Church members commits to love and support the church by:

 - Regularly praying for the church